ovh/docs/pages/web_cloud/web_hosting/mainwp_general/guide.en-gb.md

 ![mainWP](images/update_themes.png){.thumbnail}

-If you want to update several themes (or all the themes at the same time), select the corresponding lines (by ticking the button to the left of each line) then click `Update Selected Themes`{.action}.
+If you want to update several themes (or all the themes at the same time), select the corresponding lines (by ticking the box to the left of each line) then click `Update Selected Themes`{.action}.
 The following confirmation message appears, indicating the sites where the previously selected themes will be updated.

 ![mainWP](images/update_confirmation_message.png){.thumbnail}

 In our example, the selected themes will be updated for the websites "www.example.fr", "www.example2.ovh", "blog 1", "blog 2" and "blog 3".
 Click `Yes, proceed`{.action} to confirm.
-The progress window appears and disappears when the updates are complete.
+The progress window appears.
+It will close when the updates are complete.

 Do the same to update WordPress, your plugins or your translations.